Tracing the high-z cosmic web with Quaia: catalogues of voids and clusters in the quasar distribution: Data availability

 \section{Data availability}

-The \emph{Quaia} quasar catalogue and the corresponding selection function map are publicly available\footnote{\url{https://doi.org/10.5281/zenodo.10403370}} by their authors \citep{Storey_Fisher_2024}.
+The \emph{Quaia} quasar catalogue and the corresponding selection function map are made publicly available\footnote{\url{https://doi.org/10.5281/zenodo.10403370}} by their authors \citep{Storey_Fisher_2024}.
 The \texttt{REVOLVER} code is also available publicly\footnote{\url{https://github.com/seshnadathur/Revolver}}, with documentation and examples to run it on synthetic or observational data sets.
-The main products from this work, including \emph{Quaia} void and cluster catalogues, local density estimates (see Table~\ref{tab:void_or_cluster_cat} and Table~\ref{tab:value_added_table} for their detailed descriptions), and other code (as well as products for mock catalogues), will be made publicly available after acceptance of the paper for publication.
-For now we provide the analogous data products to one of the mock realizations\footnote{\url{https://doi.org/10.5281/zenodo.16359456}}.
+The main products from this work, presented in Table~\ref{tab:void_or_cluster_cat} and Table~\ref{tab:value_added_table}, are only available in electronic form at the CDS via anonymous ftp to \url{cdsarc.u-strasbg.fr} (130.79.128.5) or via \url{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}.
+Code for reproducing our analysis and figures is publicly available at \url{https://doi.org/10.5281/zenodo.16359456}.
 We are available for consultation about the results or our methodology.